oleevg/ratingcalculator/Readme.md

 ### Description

-WebSocket protocol is used in communication with the server.
-[Simple-WebSocket-Server](https://github.com/eidheim/Simple-WebSocket-Server) header-only implementation is used in project.
+WebSocket protocol is used to communicate with the service.
+[Simple-WebSocket-Server](https://github.com/eidheim/Simple-WebSocket-Server) header-only implementation is used in project to deal with WebSocket protocol.

-The server provides 'http://hostname:port/rating' endpoint to receive clients connections.
+The service provides 'http://hostname:port/rating' WebSocket endpoint to receive clients connections.

-The server supports the following client messages transmitted in JSON format:
+The service supports the following client messages transmitted in JSON format:
-* user_registered(id,name)
+* user_registered(id, name)
-* user_renamed(id,name)
+* user_renamed(id, name)
-* user_deal_won(id,time,amount)
+* user_deal_won(id, time, mount)
 * user_connected(id)
 * user_disconnected(id)

-The server uses its own simple protocol (WsProtocol) upon WebSocket messages so any supported message must be send using this protocol.
+The service uses its own simple protocol (WsProtocol) upon WebSocket messages.
+So any supported message must be wrapped in WsProtocol's message (WsMessage).

-The server's response message contains specific user relative rating.
+The service's response message contains specific user relative rating.
 The rating is calculated within the limited period of time starting from the current Monday 00:00:00 and ending on the next Monday 00:00:00.
-The server sends the response message with relative rating information on every user's connection and also periodically in the specified timeout for all connected users.
+The service sends the response message with rating information on every user's connection and also periodically in the specified timeout for all connected users.

 The project contains simple test client that emulates users activities and sends the corresponding messages to the server.
 See section 'Usage' for additional information.